Whippomorpha

-Whippomorpha is a suborder of artiodactyls that contains all living cetaceans (whales, dolphins, and porpoises) and the hippopotamids.
+Whippomorpha is a clade of Artiodactyla that contains all living cetaceans (whales) and Hippopotamidae.
 This makes it a crown group.
 Whippomorpha is a suborder within the order Artiodactyla (even-toed ungulates).
 The placement of Whippomorpha within Artiodactyla is a matter of some contention, as hippopotamuses were previously considered to be more closely related to Suidae (pigs) and Tayassuidae (peccaries).
-Most contemporary scientific phylogenetic and morphological research studies link hippopotamuses with cetaceans, and genetic evidence has overwhelmingly supported an evolutionary relationship between Hippopotamidae and Cetacea.
+Most contemporary scientific phylogenetic and morphological research studies link hippopotamuses with whales, and genetic evidence has overwhelmingly supported an evolutionary relationship between Hippopotamidae and Cetacea.
 Modern whippomorphs all share a number of behavioural and physiological traits, such as a dense layer of subcutaneous fat and largely hairless bodies.
 They exhibit amphibious and aquatic behaviors and possess similar auditory structures.

-Whippomorpha is a subgroup of Cetancodontamorpha, which also includes the extinct entelodonts and Andrewsarchus.
+Whippomorpha is a subgroup of Cetancodontamorpha.
+Cetanconodontomorpha also includes the more basal extinct helohyids, entelodonts and Andrewsarchus.

 Etymology

-The Latin name Whippomorpha is derived from whippo, a colloquial term coined in reference to the hypothesis that whales and hippopotamuses are each other's closest relatives, and the suffix -morpha (from Greek morphē (μορφή, "form")).
-Attempts have been made to rename the suborder Cetancodonta, due to the misleading utilization of the suffix -morpha for a crown group as well as the risk of confusion with the clade Hippomorpha (which consists of equid perissodactyls).
+The name Whippomorpha comes from whippo, a colloquial term coined in reference to the notion that whales and hippos are each other's closest relatives, and the suffix -morpha (from Greek morphē (μορφή, "form")).
+Attempts have been made to rename the clade Cetancodonta, due to the misleading use of "-morpha" for a crown group as well as the risk of confusion with the clade Hippomorpha (which consists of equid perissodactyls).
 However, Whippomorpha maintains precedence.

 Ecology

 Distribution

 Modern whippomorphs are widely distributed.
-Cetaceans can be found in almost all of the world's marine habitats, and some species, like the blue whale and humpback whale, have migratory ranges that comprise nearly the entire ocean.
-These whales typically migrate on a seasonal basis, moving to warmer waters to give birth and raise young before travelling to cooler waters with more optimal feeding grounds.
+Cetaceans are found in almost all marine habitats; some species, like the blue whale and humpback whale, have migratory ranges that comprise nearly the entire ocean.
+These whales typically migrate seasonally, moving to warmer waters to give birth and raise young before travelling to cooler waters with better feeding grounds.
 Other cetacean species have smaller ranges that are concentrated around either tropical or subtropical waters.
 Some cetaceans live exclusively within a single marine body, such as the narwhal, whose range is limited to the Arctic Ocean.

-By comparison, aside their introduced range, particularly in South America, modern hippopotamuses are confined entirely to the African continent.
+By contrast, aside their introduced range, particularly in South America, modern hippopotamuses are confined entirely to Africa.
 Despite once being widespread across Europe, Africa and Asia, hippos are now considered vulnerable and are limited to the lakes, rivers and wetlands of southern Africa.